tenfinney/dao/spending-proposals/013-concorde-web3hub-march.md

 ## Deliverables

-A dedicated GitHub repo will be created for the Web3Hub and features will be committed and merged there as they are completed.
-The high-level goals for February are:
-- Complete front-end scaffolding and state management setup
-    * 90% completed
-- Complete basic, static, un-styled versions of Browse, View API, and Create API views
-    * 100% completed
+The high-level goals for March are:
-- Complete 50% of UI design work needed
+- v0.5 UI design 100% completed and Figma files delivered
-    * 90% of the overall design has been completed
+- 95% polished interface according to the UI design, including animations
+- Basic Create API integration that enables core devs to create and publish new APIs
+- Spec completed for centralized backend services that enable user sign and publishing to the Web3Hub API index

 ## Fund Distribution